When will my exam results be released?

 Your final module mark will be capped at the pass mark of 40% for undergraduate modules (modules at levels three to six) and 50% for postgraduate modules (modules at levels 7).

 You are strongly advised to seek a speedy resolution directly with your Division in the first instance (known as Early Resolution).
 You should contact the Division's Office of the Board of Examiners which made the decision that requires investigation and clarification.
 You should do so within seven calendar days from the date when the full transcript of your results following a Board of Examiners meeting is first made available to you on KentVision.
 Your Division will response to you within 14 calendar days.

 If you are not satisfied with the outcome of your early resolution attempt, you may wish to make a formal academic appeal against the recommendation of the Board of Examiners.
 You should aim to submit your formal appeal within seven calendar days of the outcome from the Division.
 You have a maximum period of 28 calendar days from the publication of your results to enter the formal appeals process.

 You will be notified in writing of the Board of Examiners' decision, which will be available on KentVision.
 In the outcome, you may:

 - Be offered a further opportunity to resit/resubmit the failed credits

-University in the intervening period.
+in May/June of the following year.
 You would not be

-permitted to attend the University and will not be eligible to receive
+permitted to attend classes, nor be eligible to receive

 - Be offered the opportunity to repeat the failed credits.
 Please read the "what happens to my funding if I repeat?"
 FAQ.